 - Access the dashboard and start using Yandex Webmaster Tools

 Detailed instructions on using the tool are outside the scope of this article.
 However, you can access the full guide on how to use it here: Yandex Webmaster Tools Guide

 In early 2018, Google rolled out the beta version of the new Google Search Console, for selected Google Webmaster accounts.
 In this section, we will focus on some of the main differences between the new version and the current Google Webmaster Tools.

 When you log in to the new platform, the first thing you will notice is they’ve restructured the original tabs section.

-The Search Analytics tab is now the Performance tab, where you’ll be able to find the previous search analytics data such as queries, pages, countries, and devices.
-The date range selector has also received an upgrade.
+The Search Analytics tab is now the Performance tab, where you’ll find the previous search analytics data, such as queries, pages, countries, devices, etc. The date range selector has also received an upgrade.
 It now allows you to see historical data for up to 16 months.

 The index coverage report provides a comprehensive look into the indexing of URLs from your website.
 For example, it displays indexed URLs, warnings about potential issues, and reasons why Google isn’t indexing some URLs.

 Coming soon: Improve your AMP and Job Postings pages.

 The new Google Search Console will slowly roll out tools to help you discover errors quickly when implementing AMP or job posting pages.
 These reports will go into the specific errors and warnings that Google identified for these topics.